Hajj and Umrah

 Yellow fever

-All travellers above nine months of age visiting KSA for Hajj and Umrah arriving from countries or areas at risk for transmission of yellow fever (YF) as stated in Appendix 2 Health Requirements and Recommendations for Travellers to Saudi Arabia for Hajj and Umrah - 1445H (2024), must present a valid International Certificate of Vaccination or Prophylaxis documenting YF vaccination [1, 2].
+All travellers above nine months of age visiting KSA for Umrah arriving from countries or areas at risk for transmission of yellow fever (YF) as stated in Appendix 2 Health Requirements and Recommendations for Travellers to Saudi Arabia for Umrah - 1446H (2025), must present a valid International Certificate of Vaccination or Prophylaxis documenting YF vaccination [1, 2].

 There is no risk of YF in the UK.
 Therefore, this YF certificate requirement will only apply to UK pilgrims if they are travelling to KSA via a YF risk country and not if they are travelling directly to KSA from the UK.